 Waterfront/Swimming Proficiency (See Appendix B):

 Boy Scouts and Varsity participating in water activities must be designated into their aquatics ability group PRIOR to their arrival at the Goshen 50th Anniversary Camporee.
-Scoutmasters must certify these conditions have been met at Campsite check-in with the Unit Swim Classification Record (Please bring at least three (3) copies.
+Scoutmasters must certify these conditions have been met at Campsite check-in with the Unit Swim Classification Record (Please bring at least three (3) copies).
 Additionally, in order for Scouts to participate in optional water activities, the leader must certify their swimming skill level as Swimmer, Beginner, or non-swimmer.

 The Aquatics activity staff request an accurate number of Aquatics participants in your unit be presented at Campsite check-in.
 Non-swimmers will be limited to the non-swimmer area of each waterfront and will not be allowed to participate in other waterfront activities.
 Each Swimmer and Beginner will be issued a wristband at check-in that must be worn for the duration of the Camporee.
 No wristband on the waterfront?
 No Boating and no swimming other than the non-swimmer area!